vwt12eh8/hassio-ecoflow/README.md

   - [ ] Extra Battery

 ## How to register for the Energy Dashboard
-- MPPT total input : Solar Panels -> Solar production energy
+- MPPT input energy : Solar Panels -> Solar production energy
-- total charged : Home Battery Storage -> Energy going in to the battery
+- total input energy : Home Battery Storage -> Energy going in to the battery
-- total discharged : Home Battery Storage -> Energy coming out of the battery
+- total output energy : Home Battery Storage -> Energy coming out of the battery